Trademark Registration Section 8 Accepted

 You own a fully registered trademark.
 In order to keep your mark active an affidavit showing continued use of the mark must be filed between the fifth and sixth after the date of registration.
 You filed either a first renewal, or a subsequent renewal that has been accepted.

-You filed a Section 8 renewal for your trademark registration.
-The Section 8 renews your trademark until the next required renewal.
+You filed a partial Section 8 renewal for your trademark registration.
+The filing was a partial filing, meaning that you probably deleted some of the goods or services from your registration.
 This filing has been accepted.
-You will need to make another renewal filing by each 10th anniversary of registration.
-That renewal is called the Section 8 & 9, and will allow your trademark to continue to be registered as long as you file renewals on every 10th anniversary of registration.
+You will need to make another renewal filing by the 10th anniversary of registration.
+That renewal is called the Section 8 & 9 and is filed on every 10th anniversary of registration.

 If you have done the proper renewal, you have also ensured that you are continuing to use the mark for all goods or services listed in the registration, or that you properly deleted the goods or services that you are no longer using.
 Failure to do so may be fraud and make your registration vulnerable to attack.